Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 There's several ways Rust achieves this from its strict type system to avoiding out of order execution mechanisms like exceptions.

-Perhaps the most impactful way Rust prevents surprises though is with Ownership.
+Perhaps the most impactful way Rust prevents surprises is with Ownership.

 I know, I know, if one thing is called out as uniquely difficult in Rust; its ownership.

 But, lets look at some simple code.

-So here's some TypeScript where we define and create an example struct with some initial data.
+Here's some TypeScript where we define and create an example struct with some initial data.

 We'll can call a function that modifies the example struct.